TUTORIAL CLASSES AND LECTURES

 UNIT WEBSITE AND STAFF CONTACT

-Students will need regular access to a computer and the Internet to complete this unit.
+Students will need regular access to a computer and a reliable internet connection to complete this unit.

 Weekly access to iLearn is compulsory for all students.
-Important assessment information will be posted here, as will other relevant unit notices and materials, including a reading template and guide to lecture note taking to assist your studies.
+In addition to links to the online lectures and readings, important assessment information will be posted here, as will other relevant unit notices and materials that will assist your studies.

 Other required readings